ericodle/coral_geometry_modeling/README.md

 ## Citing Our Research

 Our research paper provides a comprehensive overview of the methodology, results, and insights derived from this repository.
-You can access the full paper by following this link: [LINK](https://www.researchgate.net/publication/371607590_Geometry_and_why_it_matters).
+You can access the full paper [here](https://www.researchgate.net/publication/371607590_Geometry_and_why_it_matters).

 ## License